frayer/cloud-native-demo/README.md

 * Scale the deployment from the command line
 * Capture the resulting deployment with `kubectl get` and store to file
 * Delete existing deployment and modify the declarative Deployment to have an initial replica count of 3
+* Modify deployment to set environment variables
+* Define a Service and Ingress
+* Try to hit an endpoint which interacts with Redis (should error since redis isn't running)
+* Deploy a single node Redis and expose it at a service with `kubectl`
+* Configure liveness and readiness probes